ruhajaved/CPSC319_ConfusedStack/README.md

 The technologies used include:

-1. Java version 13.0.2 (note this is compatible with versions up to and including 1.8.0_161)
+1. Java version 13.0.2 (note this is compatible with versions down to and including 1.8.0_161).

 ## Launch